-Students may submit a written and signed request for transcripts from the college website.
-The request will be processed within the timeframes listed on the form once the transcript form is received and the fee is paid (if applicable).
-A \$5.00 fee will be charged for all official transcripts, excluding those requested by currently enrolled students.
+Students may submit a request for transcripts from the college website.
+The request will be processed within the timeframes listed on the form once the transcript form is received and the fee is paid.
+A \$5.00 fee and additional vendor fees will be charged for all official transcripts.